 the licensee, any manager of the business conducted under the licence, and any employee or agent of such a person who permitted the offence under section 23 or 24 to occur on those premises, commits an offence.

+Penalty for this subsection:

-Penalty: In the case of the licensee or manager, $5 000;
+(a) in the case of the licensee or manager, a fine of $5 000;

-In the case of an employee or agent, $2 000.
+(b) in the case of an employee or agent, a fine of $2 000.

 (2) In any proceedings against a person under subsection (1), any statement made by the person convicted for the offence under section 23 or 24, as to the place where the offence was committed shall be prima facie evidence of the place where the offence was committed.